Friday, January 20, 2012

 Above: Here I have the wheels back on with the temporary crank.
 Lets move on to the handlebars.

 Above: I have marked the spot where I want to make my cut and locked it into the vise for cutting.
-I am not cutting into the vise :) I had to let go for a sec to take this pic.
+I am not cutting into the vise :) I had to let go of my hacksaw for a sec to take this pic.

 Above: To get the bars cut evenly I use the first cut piece as a templet to mark the other side.

-Above: I think these flop and chop handlebars are going to work fine.
-And once they are all taped-up I think they will look good too.
+Above: These flop and chop handlebars are going to save me at least $20.00 That is about the least I could expect to pay for bullhorn pursuit style handlebars.
+And once they are all taped-up I think they will look pretty good too.
 I think I will mount this front brake lever differently so I can compare the two.(this one to the Schwinn fixie)

 Above: I think this looks fine, but I think it will look better if I shorten-up the reach on the adjustable lever.
 I just need to remember to do this before I trim the cable.